CodeGym /Courses /Python SELF EN /Working with Git Branches in PyCharm

 Let’s consider a real-life example, like writing a book:

-1. You have a manuscript (main branch).
+1. You have the manuscript of a book (main branch).

 2. You decide to try changing the ending (creating a new branch).